arashkey/flutter-convert/README.md

 ## Getting Started
 ### At the first get flutter packages
-### for making fromJson and toJson function run  make-classes.bat
+### for making fromJson and toJson functions in *.g.dart run  make-classes.bat